In an area of breathtaking nature, New York waterfalls are absolutely epic. Some of them, like Niagara Falls, are famous all over the world.

 The most-visited waterfall of Buttermilk Falls State Park in Ithaca

-As the name suggests, Buttermilk Falls is the star of its namesake State Park.
+As the name suggests, Buttermilk Falls is the star of its namesake New York State Park.
 However, there are also nine other waterfalls to explore within the park.
 There’s also a beach, hiking trails, spots for fishing, campsites, and cabins available inside the park.

 The Buttermilk Falls waterfall itself gets its name from the frothy-ness of the Buttermilk Creek flowing to Cayuga Lake.
 You can swim in the natural pool below the falls from the end of June to Labor Day Weekend.
 The park is free to enter and enjoy, but be aware that you’ll have to pay a fee if you park onsite.